tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

 Prerequisites: [fold_constants](#fold_constants)

-This transform tries to optimize away the Mul that's introduced after a Conv2D when batch normalization has been used during training.
-It scans the graph for any channel-wise multiplies immediately after convolutions, and multiplies the convolution's weights with the Mul instead so this can be omitted at inference time.
+This transform tries to optimize away the Mul that's introduced after a Conv2D (or a MatMul) when batch normalization has been used during training.
+It scans the graph for any channel-wise multiplies immediately after convolutions, and multiplies the convolution's (or matrix multiplication's) weights with the Mul instead so this can be omitted at inference time.
 You'll need to make sure you run [fold_constants](#fold_constants) first, since the pattern can only be spotted if the normal complex expression that's produced by training for the Mul input is collapsed down into a simple constant.

 ### fold_constants